maarten-pennings/Lego-Mindstorms/ms4/faq.md

 ![COM ports](images/COM.png)

 Next, we need a terminal program to send an receive commands over serial.
-I happen to use an oldy [realterm](https://realterm.sourceforge.io/), [putty](https://www.putty.org/) is popular.
+I happen to use an oldy [realterm](https://realterm.sourceforge.io/), but [putty](https://www.putty.org/) is a popular alternative.

 Configure the COM port (115200/8/N/1), and connect.
 The hub is running a program that spits out data, and this now floods the terminal.